The designer of the X-wing and other iconic 'Star Wars' ships has died

 He notably designed several of the well-known ships in the 1977 space opera Star Wars, including the TIE fighter and the X-wing.

-Cantwell also helped created the Death Star, the imposing spherical base for some of the film's villains.
+Cantwell also helped create the Death Star, the imposing spherical base for some of the film's villains.

 He told the website Westword in 2019 that the trench encircling the ship actually came about by accident.
 While he was making a model of the ship for director George Lucas, Cantwell discovered that the two halves of the styrene globe wouldn't fit together, something that would have been nearly impossible to hide on camera.